Dyastin-0/filespace-server/README.md

    - `GET /api/v2/files`

-      Files metadata are fetched based on the present `Bearer <t>` on the `Authorization` header of the request automatically handled by the `JWT` middleware.
+      Files metadata are fetched based on the present `Bearer <token>` in the `Authorization` header of the request automatically handled by the `JWT` middleware; `JWT` middleware decodes the token and attaches the decoded data to the request's `context` which is used in several endpoints such as `this`.

       Returns an array of: